courtneyburch/Ohio-Alleycat/README.md

 [Ohio Alleycat Resource and Spay/Neuter Clinic (OAR)](http://www.ohioalleycat.org/) is a 501(c)(3) organization located in Cincinnati Ohio.
 OAR has been operating since 1998 with the mission of providing low-cost spay/neuter services, education and outreach, and TNR (trap-neuter-return) programs.
 OAR also runs no-kill adoption center that accepts cats from other rescue organizations and adopts them to new homes in the Cincinnati tri-state area.

 # Project Goals
-To conduct extract, analyze, and visualize data related to adopted animals from Ohio Alleycat Resource.
+To conduct extract, analyze, and visualizYou e data related to adopted animals from Ohio Alleycat Resource.
 Questions to be answered include:
 - From what partner organizations do cats at OAR originate?
 - How do factors such as age, sex, or coloring, interact with adoption rates?